lospringliu/vitespa/README.md

 pnpm build
 ```

-to preview the PWA service worker use:
+to preview the PWA service worker use (you can also use `pnpm preview`):

 ```bash
 pnpm preview-https